Why is content marketing important?

 1. Set SMART goals.

 The first part of your content marketing strategy is to set SMART goals.
 These should be specific to your business — they’ll likely complement your broader marketing and company goals.
-Let’s review some examples of goals you set for your content marketing strategy.

 - Improve brand awareness